emtee40/clan-core/docs/admins/machines.md

 Integrating a new machine into your Clan environment is a very easy yet flexible process, allowing for the centralized management of multiple NixOS configurations.

-The Guide below showcases how to introduce a new machine into an existing Clan setup.
+We'll walk you through adding a new computer to your Clan using a special tool that works through a USB stick.

 ## Installing a New Machine